ben-sb/Adidas-Cart-Manager/README.md

 The settings for the Cart Manager are found in config.json.
 Open this up with an editor of your choice and change the following attributes:

-* **Token** - the token for your Discord bot - get it from the Discord applications page
+* **token** - the token for your Discord bot - get it from the Discord applications page
 * **private_channel_id** - ID of the private channel where the carts are sent to by Sole AIO (the channel which you entered the webhook into Sole AIO)
 * **public_channel_id** - ID of the public channel where the users can react to claim carts
 * **max_num_carts** - the maximum number of carts one user can claim